Wartburgkreis I

 Wartburgkreis I is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 5.
 It covers the southern part of Wartburgkreis and a small area of Schmalkalden-Meiningen.

 Wartburgkreis I was created for the 1994 state election.
-Since 2019, it has been represented by Martin Henkel of the Christian Democratic Union (CDU).
+Since 2024, it has been represented by Uwe Krell of Alternative for Germany (AfD).

 Geography

 As of the 2019 state election, Wartburgkreis I covers the southern part of Wartburgkreis and a small area of Schmalkalden-Meiningen, specifically the municipalities of Bad Salzungen (excluding Ettenhausen an der Suhl), Buttlar, Dermbach, Empfertshausen, Geisa, Gerstengrund, Krayenberggemeinde, Leimbach, Oechsen, Schleid, Unterbreizbach, Vacha, Weilar, and Wiesenthal (from Wartburgkreis), and Kaltennordheim (excluding Aschenhausen, Kaltensundheim, Kaltenwestheim, Melpers, Mittelsdorf, Oberkatz und Unterweid) from Schmalkalden-Meiningen.

 Members

-The constituency has been held by the Christian Democratic Union since its creation in 1994.
-Its first representative was Hans-Peter Häfner, who served from 1994 to 1999, followed by Manfred Grob (1999–2019) and Martin Henkel (2019–present).
+The constituency was held by the CDU from its creation in 1994 until 2024.
+Its first representative was Hans-Peter Häfner, who served from 1994 to 1999, followed by Manfred Grob (1999–2019) and Martin Henkel (2019–2024).
+The AfD gained the seat in 2024.